Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Introduction

 \subsubsection{Deep Learning and TTS}

-Recently, deep learning-based TTS systems have been intensively studied, and some of recent studies are achieving surprisingly clear results.
-The TTS systems based on deep neural networks include Zen's work in 2013~\cite{zenicassp}, the studies based on RNN e.g.{}~\cite{rnntts1,rnntts2,rnntts3,rnntts4}, and recently proposed techniques e.g.{} WaveNet~\cite[sec.~3.2]{wavenet}, Char2Wav~\cite{char2wav}, DeepVoice1\&2~\cite{deepvoice,deepvoice2}, and Tacotron~\cite{Tacotron2017}.
+Recently, deep learning-based TTS systems have been intensively studied, and surprisingly high quality results are obtained in some of recent studies.
+The TTS systems based on deep neural networks include Zen's work~\cite{zenicassp}, the studies based on RNN e.g.{}~\cite{rnntts1,rnntts2,rnntts3,rnntts4}, and recently proposed techniques e.g.{} WaveNet~\cite[sec.~3.2]{wavenet}, Char2Wav~\cite{char2wav}, DeepVoice1\&2~\cite{deepvoice,deepvoice2}, and Tacotron~\cite{Tacotron2017}.

 Some of them tried to reduce the dependency on hand-engineered internal modules.
 The most extreme technique in this trend would be Tacotron~\cite{Tacotron2017}, which depends only on mel and linear spectrograms, and not on any other speech features e.g.~$F_0$.
 Our method is close to Tacotron in a sense that it depends only on these spectral representations of audio signals.